Agustín Goiburú: Career

-The failed kidnapping
+Failed kidnapping

 In 1962, Goiburú tried to expose the Paraguayan situation to the international community by planning the kidnapping of the government plane TAM (Military Air Transportation) that landed in Encarnación, the Paraguayan city that was next to Posadas, divided by the Paraná River.
 His objective was to land the plane in Punta del Este, Uruguay, where the meeting of the Latin-Americans chancellors would take place.
 However, the government became aware of Goiburú’s plans and decided to capture him in an operative that Goiburú managed to escape from almost miraculously.
 On November 24, 1969, he was kidnapped for the first time.
 He was fishing in the Paraná River with his eleven – years old son Rolando, and a few construction workers, when he was interrupt by a military boat with naval Paraguayans officers.
 His boat was towed to the coast, along with his son Rolando who returned to Posadas.
 The construction workers remained in jail for over a year and Goiburú was immediately sent to Asunción on a military plane.
 He remained missing for several months when, in fact, he was in an Army’s basement in the Capital.
 After his wife denounced his disappearance, he was moved to different police stations across the Capital.
 Finally, he remained in the police station nº7th where, on December 3, 1970, he managed to escape, once again, spectacularly, one year and nine days after he was captured.
 He took refuge in the Chilean embassy, with the protection of the socialist Chilean government of Popular Unity, and even traveled to Santiago de Chile, but shortly, he was once again in Posadas, right next to Paraguay.

-The plan of assassination
+Assassination attempt

 Convinced that the only way Stroessner would leave the government was through violence, in 1974, Goiburú gathered a group of activist of the MOPOCO and a few Paraguayans students from the University of La Plata to plan the assassination of the dictator.
 The plan was to load with explosives a van that would be parked in a street that was a part of the itinerary of Stroessner, near the railroad station.
 The operative failed several times because of various motives and finally was found out by the police thanks to a navy officer called Evasio Benítez that had been contacted by one of the involved to buy some explosives.

-Public enemy

-Since the moment Stroessner learned that Goiburú had planned his assassination, he became the public enemy number one of the regime.
-He also became the symbol of the Paraguayan exile and was the only person capable to gather a great number of people to resist the government’s repression.
-He was always spied and since 1975, a secret cooperation agreement, in which the military governments of the region could exchange prisoners and information, called The Condor Operative begun to function.